 - You may be wondering, “Can an electric fireplace cause carbon monoxide if it used to be a gas or wood stove?”, and the answer to that question is no. As long as no combustion is currently being used, the answer to the question of “Can an electric fireplace cause carbon monoxide?” will always be no.

 Why You Should Consider A Fireplace That’s Made By MagikFlame

-If you are looking for an electric fireplace, MagikFlame is the best company to choose.
+If you are looking for an electric fireplaces, MagikFlame is the best company to choose.
 Not only do we make products of exceptionally high quality, but you can count on us to offer affordable prices and excellent customer service.
 Here are a few of the many reasons why MagikFlame is a better choice than any other electric fireplace manufacturer: